outbrain/core-interview-exercise/README.md

 You may use any coding language (bash is **NOT** a coding language).

-The exercise should be delivered as a GitHub Pull-Request to **YOUR DUPLICATED REPO**, containing:
+The exercise should be delivered as a GitHub Pull-Request (Instructions can be found [here](https://help.github.com/en/articles/creating-a-pull-request)) to **YOUR DUPLICATED REPO**, containing:
 1. OutRain utility.
 2. OutOfDrives utility.
 3. Basic instructions.